 /Like A Prayer

-Love or hate Madonna – and nowadays I have little or no time for her music – back in the eighties and early nineties, Madonna was setting the pace, setting the style and laying out the template for the modern female pop star, with an ever-changing style and sound, and an astonishing confidence that saw her have a seemingly never-ending run of hits, and probably just as much controversy (the latter a sign of just how in control she was – she clearly knew *exactly* which buttons to push of the mass media to get the column inches).
+Love or hate Madonna – and nowadays I have little or no time for her music – back in the eighties and early nineties, Madonna was setting the pace, setting the style and laying out the template for the modern female pop star, with an ever-changing style and sound, and astonishing confidence that saw her have a seemingly never-ending run of hits, and probably just as much controversy (the latter a sign of just how in control she was – she clearly knew *exactly* which buttons to push of the mass media to get the column inches).
 And this song, the title track from her monster album of 1989, pretty much was Madonna at the absolute peak of her powers, taking in soul, gospel and out-and-out pop that culminates in the greatest song she ever released – every single thing about this track is nigh-on pop perfection.
-Oh, and it’s brilliance was made even more obvious by the lacklustre, otherwise all-style-and-no-substance that surrounded it at the Superbowl halftime show a few years back.
+Oh, and its brilliance was made even more obvious by the lacklustre, otherwise, all-style-and-no-substance that surrounded it at the Superbowl halftime show a few years back.

 /Haus der Lüge

 After the attempts to drill through the earth and apparently destroy music by dismantling everything that they created, it is frankly a wonder that Neubauten lasted out the eighties, but it was clear by the time of this album that things were changing.
 There were songs, there were rhythms created by machines and instruments that at least resembled what other bands were using.
-In fact, Feurio has all of these elements, and as a result ended up with this most experimental of bands becoming a fixture on industrial dancefloors (!) – with Blixa whipping up a musical storm around him apparently by the sheer power of his voice – but they never forgot the more random elements of the sound as they batter the hell out of basically anything that comes to hand in the mid-section, before the storm rises once more to the climactic, thrilling ending.
-Yeah, so later albums perhaps had more finesse, more style and more humour, but this track in particular is a vitally important key to understanding where they went after this.
+In fact, Feurio has all of these elements, and as a result, ended up with this most experimental of bands becoming a fixture on industrial dancefloors (!) – with Blixa whipping up a musical storm around him apparently by the sheer power of his voice – but they never forgot the more random elements of the sound as they batter the hell out of basically anything that comes to hand in the mid-section before the storm rises once more to the climactic, thrilling ending.
+Yeah, so later albums perhaps had more finesse, more style and more humour, but this track, in particular, is a vitally important key to understanding where they went after this.

 /Kooler Than Jesus